AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

 ## About push tracking {#about-push-tracking}

 To ensure that the push notification has been fully developed you need to be sure that the tracking portion has been implemented correctly.

-The following steps allow you to ensure that push tracking has been implemented correctly.
-This assumes that you have already implemented the first parts of Push Notification implementation: Registering the app user and handling a push notification message.
+This assumes that you have already implemented the first parts of Push Notification implementation:

+* Registering the app user
+* Handling a push notification message

 Push Tracking is separated into three types: